IdePHICS/EPFLDoctoralLecture2023/index.md

 ### Week 3: Random Field Ising Model with non trivial network topology
 We study the Random Field Ising Model on trees and sparse graphs.

 The lectures notes for this chapter are [here](https://github.com/IdePHICS/EPFLDoctoralLecture2023/blob/main/Resources/Chap4.pdf)  and the exercise is the population dynamics exercise 4.2 [here](https://github.com/IdePHICS/EPFLDoctoralLecture2023/blob/main/Resources/Chap4.pdf) , it is due before 16/3, 10am!
+I also strongly suggest exercice 4.1.

 **Main lecture**